Dundee International Sports Centre

 Dundee International Sports Center (DISC) is a sports centre in Dundee, Scotland, opened in the late 1990s.
 In 1998, DISC staged the European Hockey Championships.
 In April 2015 it hosted a Celtic Cup match between Scotland and Ireland.
 It was the first international wheelchair rugby league match to be played in Scotland.

-Present day

 The sports centre is used as a physical education base for Morgan Academy and its pupils.
-Morgan Academy is one of a few in Scotland that use facilities like this.

 Most facilities are accessible by wheelchair.